 When I look at children growing up today, I sigh long and hard because they will never truly have a childhood.
 At least not one like I did.

-Childhood is so much more than being stuck at home, watching television all day long, and/or playing several games on your mother’s tablet PC.
+Childhood is so much more than being stuck at home, watching television all day long, or playing with some other electronic device.

 Childhood was acting plays with friends where there was a daddy, mummy, and children.
 Where eba was made with sand, and soup was made by grinding some leaves from your mother’s garden until it was a slimy paste.